massdriver-cloud/docs/docs/getting_started/01-onboarding.md

 :::note

 You'll need to have created your Massdriver account and organization to complete this onboarding process.
-If you haven't done so already, you can create your account [here](https://app.massdriver.cloud/register).
+If you haven't done so already, you can create a **free** account [here](https://app.massdriver.cloud/register).

 Also, for any help with any of these steps, please feel free to reach out to us on [Slack](https://join.slack.com/t/massdrivercommunity/shared_invite/zt-1smvckvdj-jVFpBG2jF5XiYzX2njDCWA).